Brobit/42xEsadhar/readme.md

 to correct :
 - [ ] put a cooldown on the dash, like 2 second and if you dash and kill an ennemy, there is no cooldown
+- [ ] put a cooldown on the camera chamgement
 - [ ] make an annimation on the camera movement with gsap

 bug :